Australia

 • Special payment arrangements with creditors.

-If disputes are escalated to formal legal action, this becomes publicly available information which is collated by credit reporting bureaus.
+If disputes are escalated to formal legal action, this becomes publicly available information which can be collated by credit reporting bureaus.
 This could exacerbate distress as obtaining credit and dealing with stakeholders becomes more difficult as the market becomes informed on the potential solvency risk.

 For help to determine the level of distress your business is experiencing and its risk of insolvency, please contact your local William Buck Restructuring and Insolvency expert.